tuhh-softsec/DockerCleaner/README.md

 * Run the script `build_dockerfiles.py` to build the Dockerfiles for the assessment of buildability

 ### RQ2
-* Run the script `fix_smells_in_wild.py` to repair the security smells in the extened Dockerfile dataset with DockerCleaner
+* Run the script `fix_smells_in_wild.py` to repair the security smells in the extended Dockerfile dataset with DockerCleaner
-* Run `ts-node lib/run-parfum.ts` to repair the security smells in the extened Dockerfile dataset with Parfum
+* Run `ts-node lib/run-parfum.ts` to repair the security smells in the extended Dockerfile dataset with Parfum
 * Run the script `evaluate_results_in_wild.py` to evaluate the repair performance of DockerCleaner
 * Run the script `evaluate_results_in_wild_parfum.py` to evaluate the repair performance of Parfum

 ### RQ3
-Below briefly lists the pull requests we have submitted to the projects of twelve Docker official iamge.
-The detailed information of these pull requests are described in the file `RQ3 Evaluation Results.xlsx` under the `results` folder.
+Below is a brief list of the pull requests we have submitted to the twelve Docker official image projects.
+The detailed information of these pull requests is described in the file `RQ3 Evaluation Results.xlsx` under the `results` folder.

 * https://anonymous.4open.science/pr/6818
 * https://anonymous.4open.science/pr/C34D